-There are several abnormalities at the time of labor initiation that can interfere with the orderly progression to spontaneous delivery.
+At the time of labor initiation, several abnormalities can interfere with the orderly progression to spontaneous delivery.

 These are generally known as dystocia.

-Cervical dystocia is difficult labor caused by mechanical obstruction in the cervix.
+Cervical dystonia is difficult labor caused by a mechanical obstruction in the cervix.

-Dystocia comes from the Greek “dys” which means “difficult, painful, messy, abnormal” + “tokos” which means “birth”.
+Dystocia comes from the Greek “days,” which means “difficult, painful, messy, abnormal,” + “tokens,” which means “birth.”

-Difficult delivery of the baby arises from distinct abnormalities that may exist individually or in combination.
+Difficult baby delivery arises from distinct abnormalities that may exist individually or in combination.

-Expulsive forces may be abnormal due to insufficiently strong uterine contractions, not being adequately coordinated to achieve dilation, or due to cervix-uterine dysfunction.
+Expulsive forces may be abnormal due to insufficiently uterine solid contractions, not being adequately coordinated to achieve dilation, or due to cervix-uterine dysfunction.

-When the pregnancy is ending, the fetus is placed in a rearward-facing position, called the occiput anterior.
+When the pregnancy ends, the fetus is placed in a rearward-facing position, called the occiput anterior.